jackleeio/CoinCraft/readme/ERC20WithPausable.md

 6. `approve(address spender, uint256 amount)`: Approves the specified address to spend a certain amount of tokens.
 7. `allowance(address owner, address spender)`: Returns the remaining number of tokens that the spender is allowed to spend on behalf of the owner.

-Note: The `pause()` and `unpause()` functions are not implemented in the current contract.
-You need to add these functions with appropriate access control (e.g., using OpenZeppelin's `Ownable` or `AccessControl`) to make the contract fully functional.

 ## Deployment

 To deploy the ERC20WithPausable token using Foundry, follow these steps: